dmurphy331/weather-alert/README.md

 # Approach

-City list JSON downloaded from openweather API.
+- City list JSON downloaded from openweather API.
-Tried inporting JSON locally but decided to move data to mongoDB and get using API vie expressJS for performance/scalabilty.
+- Tried inporting JSON locally but decided to move data to mongoDB and get using API vie expressJS for performance/scalabilty.

+## Improvements

+- Temperature units, celsius or faranheiht.
+- Add to favourite from detail page.

 > **TODO:**
+>
 > - Add current weather info to favourite tile.
 > - Convert tile to link through to detail view.
 > - Create Interface for current and forecasted weather within detail view.